Skip to main content

 #

-Full-screen mode is recommended when embedding a Flutter web application in an iframe.
+Full page mode is recommended when embedding a Flutter web application through an iframe.
 The page that embeds the iframe can size and position it as needed, and Flutter will fill it completely.

 html